kindista/kindista/src/linked-gratitudes.md

 [x] finish editing indirect-object for transaction action text [x] finish transaction-othe-party function
 [x] test new email notification
-[ ] transaction action for cancelling an action
 [ ] calculate number of transactions pending gratitude
    - number for user
    - number for user's groups

+![ ] sending reply (no transaction-action) is busted

 [x] allow giver to deactivate an offer within the trasaction UI [x] test deleting gratitude
-[x] choose options and language to display based on current data structure (current state of participant role) [x] change :log as necessary with each new comment
-[ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
+[x] choose options and language to display based on current data structure (current state of participant role) [ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
 [ ] test deleting inappropriate offer/request/pending-account
-[x] inbox items have gratitude post link after gratitude has been posted [x] gratitude activity item doesn't include the title for the on-item description [x] maybe remove the "has shared this again" link from completed transactions [ ] remove dates from offers/requests pages
+[x] inbox items have gratitude post link after gratitude has been posted [x] gratitude activity item doesn't include the title for the on-item description [x] maybe remove the "has shared this again" link from completed transactions [x] remove dates from offers/requests pages
-[x] big fucking button on inventory items to request/offer or reply [ ] test "on behalf of" in group transaction email titles has html [ ] test replying w/o offering/requesting
+[x] big fucking button on inventory items to request/offer or reply [ ] test "on behalf of" in group transaction email titles has html [x] test replying w/o offering/requesting
-[ ] test offering/requesting w/o a message
+[x] test offering/requesting w/o a message
 [ ] test to make sure requesting/offering w/ a comment sends only one email [x] change transaction email text before link
-[ ] only one link in a message
-[ ] only one link in gratitude
-[x] change the inbox message for transactions where last action is a message [ ] activity/home link
+[x] change the inbox message for transactions where last action is a message [ ] make transaction option buttons actual buttons
-[ ] fulfilled request has incorrect identity
-[ ] remove the other party's name from transaction option buttons and make them actual buttons [ ] confirm page for receipt or having given it
+[x] flashes when posting new transaction actions to let user know something happend [ ] test flash when the other user(s) have opted out from receiving notifications [x] confirm page for receipt or having given it
-[x] on confirm receipt, send an email "congrats on receiving a gift, post gratitude" [ ] remove the option to message when it's time to post gratitude [ ] when you post an offer/request, flash "congrats, your offer/req has been posted" [ ] top line of transaction should be a status of what's happening below [ ] change news to "current activity"
+[x] on confirm receipt, send an email "congrats on receiving a gift, post gratitude" [ ] remove the option to message when it's time to post gratitude [x] when you post an offer/request, flash "congrats, your offer/req has been posted" [ ] change news to "current activity"

 ## TEST before server migration